 Our Curriculum

-At Aurora Ivy Lane School we are very aware that the educational input a student receives during their years with us will be highly important not only to the quality of their childhood but also to their quality of life on leaving us and entering adulthood.
+At Ivy Lane School we are very aware that the quality and range of educational inputs students receive during their time with us will have significant impacts on the quality of their childhood and their future quality of life.
+Our curriculum is driven by the five key principles of:

 Foundation Principles